Modern luxury home with metal gable roof and solar panels installed

 Asphalt Shingles

 Asphalt shingles are one of the most popular roofing materials in the United States.
-Luckily, due to their flexibility and durability, they are also a perfect material for solar panels.
+Luckily, due to their flexibility, durability, and ease of installation, they are also a perfect material for solar panels.
 In fact, installing panels on asphalt shingles is pretty straightforward and affordable.

 To put it simply, contractors have to drill studs into the roof and then attach the mounting onto them.
 And, in order to prevent water infiltration, the area between the panel and the studs is sealed with flashing.